benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 Software 2.0 offers a solution to this professional anxiety: I, as a computer scientist, don't have to run the show.
 I don't have to reason about every detail of the algorithm.
 I don't have to customize or tweak everything to the details of my issue.
 Rather, I can take a supportive secondary role where I build the platform and the infrastructure that ingests and trains a model on the algorithm and someone else can worry about the details, by developing the data, and ensuring that the data is actually sufficient to solve the problem.

-Its very similar to how a hardware developer, after the code 1.0 transformation caused by the development of the microchip, no longer has to drive every detail of the hardware's behavior.
+Its very similar to how a hardware developer, after the Software 1.0 transformation caused by the development of the microchip, no longer has to drive every detail of the hardware's behavior.
 Instead, when confronted with a novel problem, they focus on assembling a platform, mostly from ready-made components, and simply ensure that the specs and configuration allows the software to do what it needs to do, without worrying about the details of how the software works or how it is developed.

 Industry leaders like [Andrew Ng](https://landing.ai/) have been championing this concept and starting startups with the hope of powering this Software 2.0 development with powerful training/inference platforms.
-However, understanding of the philosophy of this workflow is still poorly understood, leading to defaulting to more well understood, but slower and more wasteful Code 1.0 workflows based on static dataset collection.
+However, understanding of the philosophy of this workflow is still poorly understood, leading to defaulting to more well understood, but slower and more wasteful Software 1.0 workflows based on static dataset collection.

 ## Barriers to Software 2.0 development

 Software 2.0 has several barriers to implementation, the biggest being:

-1. Projects are still driven by computer scientists, accustomed to a code 1.0 workflow, especially in the U.S. (China's businesses are better about this) This means that data development has a waterfall workflow where large amounts of data is collected/cleaned according to some fixed scheme whereas algorithms are developed in a fast-iteration agile workflow.
+1. Projects are still driven by computer scientists, accustomed to a software 1.0 workflow, especially in the U.S. (China's businesses are better about this) This means that data development has a waterfall workflow where large amounts of data is collected/cleaned according to some fixed scheme whereas algorithms are developed in a fast-iteration agile workflow.
 Which limits the amount of creativity and experimentation with data development.
 2. Downstream and upstream challenges in edge hardware, networking, database integration, human review processes, business logic, and sales are often much higher than machine learning challenges, meaning that improving machine learning processes are treated as a second class problem.

 The second issue tends to get easier over time as the rest of the system matures.
 But the first issue does not get solved by time, rather it is driven by computer scientists running the show.
 Below, I'll explain the principles involved in making someone else the center of Software 2.0 workflows.